“In soloing – as in other activities – it is far easier to start something than it is to finish it.”

 Once I accidentally discovered that, it was easy.

 Cautiously Picking Your Battles Limits Options

-On the other hand, how lucky can you be if you fail over and over before things finally go your way?
+On the other hand, is it really luck if you simply continue to try until things finally go your way?

 “If someone says: That’s impossible, You should understand it as: According to my very limited experience and narrow understanding of reality, that’s very unlikely. ”